Sugeswaran/Upside/README.md

 4. Import upside.sql into your database
 5. Change databse name in sample.js file,if you changed the database file name.
 6. Navigate to the directory and run npm install
-7. Start the application using node sample.js
+7. Start the application by typing *node sample.js*